Exempted Company

 Any requirements with respect to distributions to shareholders?

-Subject to the articles of association, dividends may be paid out of profits or the share premium account if the shares have been issued at a premium, however no dividend may be paid out of the share premium account unless immediately following the payment the company is able to pay its debts as they fall due in the ordinary course of business.
+Subject to its articles of association, an exempted company may pay dividends out of profits or, if the shares have been issued at a premium, out of the share premium account.
+However, no dividend may be paid out of the share premium account unless immediately following the payment the company is able to pay its debts as they fall due in the ordinary course of business.

 Can the owners or shareholders adopt a restrictive or governing agreement among themselves such as a Shareholders Agreement?